Upcoming events

 (New York, NY)

-Alan Bass, PhD is a psychoanalyst practicing in New York City, where he is a training analyst and faculty member of IPTAR (the Institute for Psychoanalytic Training and Research).
-He is also a member of the Contemporary Freudian Society, and is on the graduate philosophy faculty of the New School for Social Research.
-He is the author of three books (Difference and Disavowal: The Trauma of Eros; Interpretation and Difference: The Strangeness of Care; and Fetishism, Psychoanalysis, and Philosophy) and the translator of four books by Jacques Derrida.
+Alan Bass, Ph.D. is a practicing analyst in New York City.
+He is a training analyst and faculty member at IPTAR, and is also on the graduate philosophy faculty of The New School for Social Research.
+He is the author of three books (Difference and Disavowal: The Trauma of Eros; Interpretation and Difference: The Strangeness of Care; and Fetishism, Philosophy, and Psychoanalysis: The Iridescent Thing) and the translator of four books by Jacque Derrida.
+He is one of the joint recipients of the JAPA 2021 best paper award for "Murderous Racism as Normal Psychosis: The Case of Dylann Roof), and is one of the internationally recognized Freud scholars invited to participate in a special issue of the International Journal of Psychoanalysis in honor of the publication of the Revised Standard Edition.

 Fees